 I believe the character of musical expression is strongly tied to the physical form of an instrument.
 A saxophone is not a theremin is not a violin – but why not?
-It’s not just the different timbre and range, it’s that each instrument shape provides a unique framework for emotional expression.
+It’s not just the different timbre and range, it’s that each instrument shape evokes a particular framework for emotional expression.
 A different feeling is suggested by the act of blowing breath into a saxophone than by drawing a bow across a string.
 A violin wants to be played like a violin, a guitar like a guitar, a sax like a sax, a flute like a flute – each different physical shape and method of playing an instrument yields its own unique mode of expression and musical emotion.

 This is a photo of a rather unusual device that attaches to any acoustic guitar having a standard sound hole.
 It transforms the guitar into a system capable of Acoustic Synthesis™.
 It’s the result of a personal R&D project I’ve been working on since 2009.
 (And going back to 1979, but who’s counting.)
 This work has evolved into the Vo-96 Acoustic Synthesizer™.
 (This photo is of the earliest prototype.
 The Vo-96 gained an improved user control area before it was shipped to the backers of the Vo-96 Kickstarter.)